Skip to content

 Factor Home doctor visit Hospital ER (public)

-Language English guaranteed (private) Variable - often Spanish only
+Language English available in private care Variable - often Spanish only

 Where Your hotel, villa, or rental You travel to the hospital